mathspp/mathspp/pages/02.blog/your-first-recurrent-neural-network/item.md

         return torch.zeros(self.hidden_size)
 ```

+## The hidden state

 The key to understanding how recurrent neural networks handle sequences lies in understanding the usefulness of the tensor `hidden`.
 The tensor `hidden` represents some hidden state that the recurrent neural network will update as we feed it successive characters from the same name.
 We do not control or influence the hidden state directly and that is exactly the point!
 The tensor `hidden` provides some freedom for the network to “save information” about the characters it has seen and is what allows the network to do its magic.

-If we did not have any hidden state, then the consecutive characters of a name would be unrelated in the eyes of the network, and the network would have no way of relating them to one another.
+If we did not have any hidden state, then the consecutive characters of a name would be unrelated in the eyes of the network, and the network would have to classify a name based solely on its last character, which does not make much sense.

 Finally, because the hidden state always concerns a given sequence, we initialise the hidden state whenever we want to feed a new name to the network.